iamkroot/trakt-scrobbler/README.md

 	+ [MPC-HC](https://mpc-hc.org) (via web interface).

 ## Getting started
-### Installation
-1. Clone the repo to a directory of your choice.
-2. Ensure you have Python 3.6 or higher installed, and in your system `PATH`.
-3. Run `pip install pipenv` to install pipenv in your system.

-#### Linux
-At the root of cloned project directory, run `sudo env "PATH=$PATH" scripts/linux-install-service.sh`.
-This will install the files in your $HOME/.local/ directory, create the virtualenv, and also enable the startup service.

-#### Windows
-At the root of cloned project directory, run `scripts\windows-install.bat`.
-This will install the files in your %APPDATA% directory, create the virtualenv, and also enable the startup service.

-#### MacOS
-I will try to make a install script for Mac soon.
-Till then, here are the manual steps you can follow:
-1. Inside the project directory root, run `pipenv install`.
-This will create a virtualenv, and install the necessary requirements.
-2. Run `pipenv --py` to find the location of python interpreter of virtualenv.
-3. Edit the `scripts/trakt_scrobbler.plist` file to add the correct folder path of the project.
-4. `cp scripts/trakt_scrobbler.plist ~/Library/LaunchAgents/`
-5. `launchctl load ~/Library/LaunchAgents/trakt_scrobbler.plist`

 ### Setting up
 #### Players
 + VLC: Enable the Lua Web Interface from advanced options.
 Don't forget to specify the password in Lua options.